Sara Sharif ‘never smiled once’ in months before death – neighbour

 She last saw Sara on July 23 2023 when the family held a birthday party in the garden.

-Mrs Lozeron said is was a “really lovely summer’s day” and Sara sat in a garden chair with a baby, accompanied by two aunts.
+Mrs Lozeron said it was a “really lovely summer’s day” and Sara sat in a garden chair with a baby, accompanied by two aunts.

 Prosecutor Ben Lloyd asked about her impressions of how Sara was treated within the family.